Kuraray’s Approach to Safety

 In the event of a significant accident, an Emergency Command Center led by President is ready to be established to promptly respond to the situation and provide on-site support.
 Media training is also provided to key managerial personnel in charge of public relations to enable them to appropriately provide information to the regional community and media in case of such an accident.

-There were no process accidents in the Group overseas in fiscal 2021, but there were 10 leakage accidents of hazardous materials or freon gas in the Kuraray Group in Japan.
-Three cases were relatively serious (A, B, and C rank) process accidents, for which our target is zero cases, and seven cases were minor (D1 and D2 rank, e.g., a very small amount of hazardous materials leaked), for which our target is 3 or less cases.
+In 2022, there were seven leakage accidents of hazardous materials or high-pressure gas and one small-scale fire occurred in the Kuraray Group in Japan.
+Five cases were relatively serious (A, B, and C rank) process accidents, for which our target is zero cases.
+Three cases were minor (D1 and D2 rank, e.g., a very small amount of hazardous materials leaked), for which our target is 3 or less cases.
 We will continue to promote risk identification and countermeasures to aim for zero major process accidents and to reduce the number of minor process accidents.

-In addition to continuing the safety audits that began at these plants in fiscal 2019, we also introduced a new global process safety management framework and are implementing thorough measures to prevent recurrence of accidents and addressing issues brought to light by the audits.
+In addition, while continuing the safety audits for overseas chemical plants that began in 2019, we formed a new team of global experts in Process Safety Management (PMS) and commenced activities in 2022.
+We will thoroughly prevent recurrence of process accidents and work to improve safety control level by addressing issues brought to light by the audits.

 Realizing that the safety and health of its employees are the basis of business activities, the Kuraray Group aims to create safe and injure free workplaces by striving to enhance the safety level of each of its employees and organizations.
 It does this through appropriately implementing its safety activity management system.